-The Palmdale Municipal Code is current through Ordinance 1597, passed October 24, 2022.
+The Palmdale Municipal Code is current through Ordinance U-1602, passed December 7, 2022.

 Disclaimer: The City Clerk’s office has the official version of the Palmdale Municipal Code.
 Users should contact the City Clerk’s office for ordinances passed subsequent to the ordinance cited above.